Rome Fiumicino Airport: everything you need to know

 Europe’s sixth and the world’s 25th busiest airport is the largest aviation hub in Italy, and services more than 35 million passengers on an annual basis.
 One of the best things about the airport is the fact that it’s just a short ride away from the city centre, but its convenient location is not the only feature of Fiumicino that travellers seem to love.

-The airport is refreshingly modern and in addition to the varied selection of food and shopping both pre- and post-security, FCO offers a wide array of facilities to make your journey as comfortable as possible:
+The main Rome airport has been voted as the best aviation hub in Europe, the airport is refreshingly modern and in addition to the varied selection of food and shopping both pre- and post-security, FCO offers a wide array of facilities to make your journey as comfortable as possible:

 Free WiFi is still an issue for many travellers as the majority of airports are still reluctant to provide the service without an added cost.
 Thankfully, passengers can access WiFi for free throughout Fiumicino by simply registering for the “Airport Free WiFi” or “Boingo” networks.